Picture of a concrete home that is the only house that survived a tornado.

 Selecting Tornado Proof Windows and Doors

 Openings are the weakest point in any building envelope.
-Once wind enters the home, internal pressure builds up and can blow the roof off.
+Once wind enters the home, internal pressure builds up and can blow windows and doors.

 • Impact Resistance: Install tornado proof windows utilizing laminated, impact-resistant glass or high-performance shutters.
 These prevent debris from breaching the home’s seal.